-It doesn’t have to be about creating mountains of paperwork and unnecessary processes, Safer Sphere can assist with ensuring CDM compliance.
-They will work together with clients and designers to promote health and safety throughout the project, manage your compliance efficiently, and ensure adequately trained individuals are appointed to propel the project forward.
-Complying with CDM 2015 does no have to cause you concern, instead it will help ensure that no-one is harmed during construction and that the structure is safe to use and easy to maintain.
+It doesn’t have to be about creating mountains of paperwork and unnecessary processes; Safer Sphere can assist with ensuring CDM compliance.
+We will work together with clients and designers to promote health and safety throughout the project, manage your compliance efficiently, and ensure adequately trained individuals are appointed to propel the project forward.
+Complying with CDM 2015 does not have to cause you concern, instead, it will help ensure that no-one is harmed during construction and that the structure is safe to use and easy to maintain.
 Effective planning will also help ensure that your work is well managed with fewer unexpected costs and problems.

 Companies that have kept abreast of the changes to the regulations are improving standards within the construction industry all the time.
-Two years have passed since the requirements of CDM were revised in 2015 and there are companies who have not had the resources available within their own organisation to enjoy the benefits of having competent, professional and holistic Construction Health & Safety Solutions available to them.
-In addition many home owners will still be unaware of the regulations at all, never mind their own responsibilities.
+Nearly three years have passed since the requirements of CDM were revised in 2015, and there are companies who have not had the resources available within their own organisation to enjoy the benefits of having competent, professional and holistic Construction Health & Safety Solutions available to them.
+In addition, many homeowners will still be unaware of the regulations at all, never mind their own responsibilities.

-Domestic clients were omitted from the Regulations before the 2015 revisions, since then, if a domestic project has more than one contractor working simultaneously, a “Principal Contractor” and “Principle Designer” must be appointed just like on a commercial site.
-Size is not important, before any project starts, the Principle Designer will be responsible for ensuring the client understands their responsibilities under CDM15 and for preparing and sharing the pre-construction information with the appointed designers and contractors.
+Domestic clients were omitted from the Regulations before the 2015 revisions, since then if a domestic project has more than one contractor working simultaneously, a “Principal Contractor” and “Principal Designer” must be appointed just like on a commercial site.
+Size is not important before any project starts, the Principal Designer will be responsible for ensuring the client understands their responsibilities under CDM15 and for preparing and sharing the pre-construction information with the appointed designers and contractors.